httpwg/http-extensions/draft-ietf-httpbis-variants.md

       3. Append value to this-key.
    3. Let remaining-facets be a copy of all of the members of key-facets except the first.
    4. If remaining-facets is empty, append this-key to possible-keys.
-   5. Otherwise, run Find Available Keys on remaining-facets, this-key and possible-keys.
+   5. Otherwise, run Compute Possible Keys on remaining-facets, this-key and possible-keys.
 3. Return possible-keys.